 - Help us steward the land by notifying us of any concerns that develop during the project.

-Note: Rangers, guides, and visitors will likely inquire about your work and visible markers in the field.
-Please carry your permit in the field to inform rangers and guides that the work is approved.
+- Carry your permit in the field to inform Arboretum staff and volunteers that the work is approved.

 - If requested, participate in the annual Arboretum Research Symposium held in February.

 - For multi-year projects, submit a brief progress report—including project title, permit number, names and titles of investigators, preliminary findings, and photos of research activities—by November 1 of each year for inclusion in the Arboretum annual research report.

 - Submit all data collected from the project following the guidelines outlined in the Data Submission Requirements.
 Data will not be available for public use until the researcher(s) has had time to publish results.